Harshith-Reddy11/Mini-AI-Projects/speech_to_text/README.md

 - 🔊 Displays detected ambient noise energy before recording
 - ⭐ Shows confidence score (if available)
 - 💾 Optionally save transcriptions to a file
-- 🔄 Multiple attempts without restarting the script
+- 🔄 Multiple attempts without the need of restarting the script
 - 🛡️ Handles errors and provides detailed feedback

 ---